ibm-cloud-docs/codeengine/batch-tutorial.md

 1. Click **Rerun failed indexes** to run the job again for indexes that failed.
 From the Submit job pane, review and optionally change the configuration values, including **Array indexes**.
 The **Array indexes** section automatically lists the indexes of the failed job run instances.

-For troubleshotting common job run index errors, see [Understanding why job run indexes can fail](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-job-failure-messages).
+For troubleshooting common job run index errors, see [Understanding why job run indexes can fail](/docs/codeengine?topic=codeengine-troubleshoot-job#ts-job-failure-messages).
 {: tip}

 2. Click **Submit job** to submit the job for the failed indexes.